MK-DSI/git_assignment/README.md

 In order to open a pull request, the following steps may be taken:
 1. Clone repository (git clone <LINK>)
 2. Create new branch (git checkout -b <branchname>)
-3. Make code changes (edit code in the brunch)
+3. Make code changes (edit code in the brunch), save the changes
 4. Submit Commit Changes (git add (-A if all, or select files) ), then git commit -m "add comment here"
-5. Push changes to GitHub (git push origin <branchname>)
+5. Push changes to GitHub (git push, OR git push origin <branchname>, or git push --set-upstream origin <branchname> if this branch was only created on your local computer)
 6. Open pull request on GitHub:
     6.1 Go to the Repository on GitHub: After pushing your branch to GitHub, go to the repository’s page in your web browser.
     6.2 Locate the Branch: You should see an option to compare and open a pull request directly if you recently pushed a new branch.
 Alternatively, you can manually navigate to the Pull Requests tab.